 I went to bed way too late and then woke up at 4 am, not able to get back to sleep.
 It was so quiet in the room, with only 2 others.
 What a waste of a great bed.
 I was anxious to get back to the trail I guess…not that it missed me.
 I ate a pretty huge breakfast of cereal, 3 eggs, an English muffin, blueberries, a banana, and what was left of my ice cream.
 How’s that for a spread?
 The hostel provides all these items for guests to pretty much eat whenever they please.
 It’s such an awesome place.
 Before I left, I bought 2 patches…one says ‘Hiker Trash-National Trail Addict’ and the other ‘I survived Vermud LT/AT.’

-Vermud is the name given to this state after experiencing the most southern part of the trail.
-It’s really boggy in the upcoming stretch, which was greatly amplified today after all the rain.
-That is putting it modestly.
-The trail was an absolute mud pit for miles and miles, which I did not enjoy in the least.
+Vermud is the name often given to this state after experiencing the trail…especially the most southern part.
+It’s really boggy, which was greatly amplified today after all the rain.
+That’s putting it modestly.
+The trail was an absolute mud pit for miles and miles, which I did not enjoy.

 I had decided to start the day with a bit of blue-blazing, which is the term given to hiking alternate trails.
 I noticed a side trail sprouting from town and though it would be fun to walk something different.
 It also shaved off about 3.3 miles of the official trail, had I picked it up where it crosses the highway.
 Again, since I already walked this stretch less than a year ago, I feel at liberty to take some deviations.
 Duffy dropped me off at the trailhead, which was really just a turn around.
 The road continued for several miles, which is what I walked.
 He had warned me that it was a steep uphill and may be washed out in places but it was very easy…the best walking all day.

 The useless bits of boardwalk were the worst.
-Wet and muddy, they are slicker than ice.
+Wet and muddy, they were slicker than ice.
 I would prefer to walk in the mud rather than on top the boards because there’s just too much potential for injury.
 I almost went down again, saving myself at the last second but nearly doing a split in the process.
-My butt still hurt from the first fall and this made my gluts feel like they were on fire again.
-My feet also ached… they’re twice as heavy when wet and all that is amplified by taking 50,000 steps a day.
-Imagine the extra strain on the feet and legs from the weight and the force of the sucking mud.
-I almost lost my shoes multiple times.
+My tailbone still hurt from the first fall, making my gluts feel like they were on fire when I really strained them to regain balance.
+I think I might have actually bruised or torn something a few days ago.
+My feet also ached… they’re twice as heavy when wet and all that is amplified when taking 50,000 steps a day.
+Imagine the extra strain on the feet and legs from the weight and force of the sucking mud.
+I almost lost my shoes a few times.
 Just not a good experience in any regard, no matter how positive one tries to be.
 The trail literally sucked.